 The composition terms of reference number of meetings held andbusiness transacted by the Committees is given in the Corporate Governance Report.

-The Company's Policy relating to appointment of Directors payment ofManagerial remuneration Directors' qualifications positive attributes independence ofDirectors and other related matters as provided under Section 178(3) of the Companies Act2013 is furnished in Annexure - 1 and forms part of this Report.
-The Policy is alsoavailable in the Investor Relations on the website of the Company and can be accessed atthe weblink: http://www.dfmfoods.com/download/corporate/Nomination%20and%20Remuneration%20Policy%20DFM.pdf
+The Company's Policy relating to appointment of Directors payment ofManagerial remuneration Directors' qualifications positive attributes independence ofDirectors and other related matters as provided under Section 178(3) of the Companies Act2013 is furnished in ANNEXURE - 1 and forms part of this Report.
+The Policy is alsoavailable in the Investor Relations on the website of the Company and can be accessed atthe weblink: https://www.dfmfoods.com/download/corporate/Nomination-and-Remuneration-Policy%20DFM.PDF

-The details of familiarization programme for Independent Directors withthe Company are put up on the website of the Company at the weblink http://www.dfmfoods.com/download/corporate/ Familiarization-Programme-for-FY-19-20.pdf
+The details of familiarization programme for Independent Directors withthe Company are placed on the website of the Company at the weblink:https://www.dfmfoods.com/download/corporate/ Familiarization-Programme-for-FY-21-22.pdf

-The Directors have laid down internal financial controls to be followedby the Company for ensuring the orderly and efficient conduct of its business includingadherence to Company's policies the safeguarding of its assets the prevention anddetection of frauds and errors the accuracy and the completeness of the accountingrecords and the timely preparation of reliable financialinformation.
+The Company has adopted policies and procedures for ensuring theorderly and efficient conduct of its business including adherence to Company's policiessafeguarding of its assets prevention and detection of frauds and errors accuracy andcompleteness of the accounting records and timely preparation of reliable financialinformation.

 The Audit Committee evaluates the internal financial control systemperiodically and no reportable material weaknesses in the design or operation wereobserved during the year.